 Installing WordPress is pretty simple in most cases.
 There are a few ways to install depending on your web host’s specifications, but all-in-all it shouldn’t take more than ten minutes whatever way you choose.

 Before we get into the technical installation stuff, you may have noticed that WordPress has two different sites online; WordPress.com and WordPress.org.
 So what’s the difference?

-WordPress.com is a little similar to Blogger, where WordPress themselves handle the installation for you and provide the hosting platform.
+WordPress.com is a little similar to Blogger, where WordPress handles the installation for you and provides the hosting platform.

 Using a free account you can create a WordPress site under the URL “yourdomain.wordpress.com”, or alternatively sign up to a premium package and use a custom domain name.